bihealth/clear-cnv/README.md

 Some files have to be acquired or created before these commands can be run:
 1) re-assignment:
+  a) For each sequencing panel a .bed file is needed following this [form](tests/testdata/panel1.bed)
+  b) For each sequencing panel (or .bed-file containing all target informations) a simple list of the according .bam files is needed.
+An example can be found [here](tests/testdata/reassignment_p1_bamfiles.txt)
-  a) meta-file.
+  c) meta-file.
 This file is a tab-separated file and one example can be found [here](tests/testdata/meta.tsv).